allenc125789/ESP32-BasicDistance/README.md

 Measures distance between two ESP32C3s by adjusting the wifi transmission power[^1].

 Cycles between 5 modes of signal streangth.
 Then sends a bool statement through the ESP-NOW protocol, and if recieved, will power an LED and a piezo buzzer.
-As distance shortens between the transmitter and reciever, the higher frequency the `distancePin` will light up.
+As distance shortens between the transmitter and reciever, the higher frequency the `LEDPin` will light up.

 ## Setup:
 Requires, (x2) ESP32C3s (I have only tested on XIAO models).